This is one of the best combinations of salad ingredients ever invented.

 Slick restaurants often attempt to do trendy versions with salmon, char-grilled tuna and the like, but the original reigns supreme.
 In Provence lettuce was sometimes used, sometimes not, but I now like to abandon the lettuce in favour of a few rocket leaves.

-You can now watch how to hard boil eggs in our Cookery School Term - Perfect Eggs - Soft and Hard Boiled Eggs video lesson below.
+You can now watch how to hard boil eggs for Salade Nicoise in our Cookery School Video, just click the image to play.

 This recipe is from Delia's Complete How to Cook.
 Serves 4-6 as a light lunch

 To make the vinaigrette dressing, start off with a pestle and mortar.

 First of all crush the flakes of sea salt to a powder, then add the peeled clove of garlic and pound them together, which will immediately bring out the garlic's juices and turn it into a smooth paste.
 Next add the mustard powder, work that in, then add the vinegar and some freshly milled black pepper and mix thoroughly until the salt dissolves.
 Finally, add the olive oil.
 Now stir the herbs into the vinaigrette – it will look rather thick but will spread itself out beautifully once you toss it into the salad.

 Just before you dress the salad, pour everything into a screw-top jar and shake vigorously so it's thoroughly blended.